svdbrg/BlazorApp/README.md

 A live display for current standings and upcoming, ongoing and past fixtures in Barclays Premier League.

 ### Travel Planner
-Displays when the next bus leaves from bus stops near my house to Slussen (default).
+Displays when the next bus leaves from one bus stop to another.

 ### Bus Line Viewer
-View any given pre-defined bus line and its stops on a map.
+View any bus line and its stops on a map.

 ## Technologies
 - .NET 6